Qubic-World/qubicli-miner-installer/README.md

 # Miner name

-The name for the miner is generated from hostname and ip
+The name for the miner is generated from hostname, number of thread and ip: `miner_24_88.88.88.88`

 # Number of threads